scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

 If it does not define a ``"url"``, the URL of the request for which the session is being initialized will be used.

-It can be left undefined if no specific parameters are needed to initialize a session.

 This setting can be overridden by the :setting:`ZYTE_API_SESSION_LOCATION` setting, the :reqmeta:`zyte_api_session_location` request metadata key, or the